mathworks/matlab-bamboo-plugin/CONFIGDOC.md

 You can specify optional startup options for a MATLAB executable by first selecting **Specify startup options**  and then populating the box that appears in the task configuration interface.
 For example, specify `-nojvm` to start MATLAB without the JVM&trade; software.
 If you specify more than one startup option, use a space to separate them (for example, `-nojvm -logfile "output.log"`).
 For more information about MATLAB startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).

-> :information_source: **Note:** Using the **Options** box to specify the `-batch` or `-r` option is not supported.
+> :information_source: **Note:** Specifying the `-batch` or `-r` startup option is not supported.

 > :information_source: **Note:** By default, when you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** task, the root of your repository serves as the MATLAB startup folder.
-To run your MATLAB code using a different folder, include the `-sd` startup option or the `cd` command in the task.
+To run your MATLAB code using a different folder, specify the `-sd` startup option or include the `cd` command when using the **Run MATLAB Command** task.

 ### Run MATLAB Build
 The **Run MATLAB Build** task enables you to run a build using the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
 You can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.
 To use the **Run MATLAB Build** task, you need MATLAB R2022b or a later release.

 To configure the **Run MATLAB Build** task, first specify the MATLAB executable and optional startup options to use for the task.
-Then, specify your MATLAB build tasks and options.
+Then, specify your MATLAB build tasks and build options.
 If you specify more than one task in the **Tasks** box, use a space to separate them.
 If you do not specify any tasks, the plugin runs the default tasks in `buildfile.m` as well as all the tasks on which they depend.
 For example, use MATLAB R2023b to run a task named `mytask` as well as all the tasks on which it depends.

 <img width="full" alt="run_matlab_build" src="https://github.com/mathworks/matlab-bamboo-plugin/assets/48831250/97a03376-4c15-4ddb-af17-2a0c3ff133b1">